Bringing Science to Life

 Can time run backwards?
 How does the center of our galaxy smell?
 Do aliens exist, and what would a sunset look like on a planet with two suns?

-All the versions of my talk align with UN Sustainable Development Goals 4 and 17.
-Email for business.
+All the versions align with UN Sustainable Development Goals 4 and 17.

 If I ask you to name five science communicators, I bet no indian will make it to your list.
 Awarded with the host institution, this award is my token of encouragement to the soldiers of scicomm.
 It comes with a small but significant prize money!